 Abuse is a form of maltreatment of a child, and may involve inflicting harm or failing to act to prevent harm.
 It can be perpetrated by an adult or adults known or unknown to a child, or a child or children known or unknown to the child.
 It can happen in person or online.
-Where abuse is perpetrated by another child, it is known as 'child on child' or 'child on child' abuse.
+Where abuse is perpetrated by another child, it is known as or 'child on child' abuse (please see Appendix B for further explanation of types of abuse).